Gudauri: Accidents

+Chairlift

-On 16 March 2018, due to operator's mistake one of the chairlifts started moving backwards at twice the normal speed, creating a rollback and leaving 11 individuals with injuries.
+On 16 March 2018, due to the operator's mistake and design failures, one of the chairlifts started moving backwards at twice the normal speed, creating a rollback and leaving 11 individuals with injuries.

+Helicopter

 On 29 July 2022, a police Mi-8 helicopter crashed while trying to rescue two paragliders in a gorge near Gudauri, killing all eight people on board.
 One of the two paragliders was also found dead.

+Restaurant

+On 14 December 2024, 12 people died in an Indian restaurant in Gudauri.
+They were employees of the restaurant: 11 Indian nationals and one Georgian citizen.
+Initial investigations revealed that an electric power generator had been placed in an enclosed indoor space near the bedrooms and had been switched on following a power outage in the area.
+Investigators suggested that fumes from the generator likely caused carbon monoxide poisoning, although forensic examinations were conducted to confirm the exact cause of death.